 This document provides experience information to the OGF community on the Data Format Description Language (DFDL) 1.0 specification (GFD-P-R.207).

 It lists and describes the non-editorial errata identified in the DFDL 1.0 specification since its publication in September 2014.
-It contains all errata up to 2018-01-09.